Degeneration of log Calabi-Yau pairs via log canonical places: Local correspondence

 for some prime divisor $E$ over $X$ and $a\in \bZ^+$, we aim to create a $\bC^*$-equivariant lc blow-up associated to $E$ .
 Denote by

 By \cite{BHJ17}, we have the following reformulation:

 Let us use the following notation for convenience:

 It is clear that $\mR$ is a finitely generated $\bC[t]$-algebra with two gradings, $m$ and $j$.
 Thus $\mR$ admits a $\bC^*\times \bC^*$-action, where the relative cone structure corresponds to the action by the co-weight $(1,0)$, and $\bC^*$-action from the test configuration corresponds to the co-weight $(0,1)$.
-Take a weighted blow-up of $o\in Z$ with respect to the filtration induced by the valuation with weight $(1,1)$, denoted by $\mu_1: W_1\to Z$.
-More concretely, denote by
+Denote by

 then